gnllucena/trpc-sst/README.md

 #### Shared Configurations

 The shared configurations are located in the configuration directory.
 They include configurations for ESLint, Tailwind CSS, and TypeScript.
 These configurations are referenced in the pnpm-lock.yaml file and are used across the applications in the project.

-#### Building and Running the Project

-To build the project, run the build script in the root package.json file:

-To run the project in development mode, run the dev script in the root package.json file: